-Art historians study the visual and tangible objects that humans make and the structures that they build.
+Art historians study the visual and tangible objects that humans make and the structures they build.
 Scholars traditionally have classified these works as architecture, sculpture, the pictorial arts (painting, drawing, printmaking, and photography), and the craft arts, or arts of design.
 The craft arts comprise utilitarian objects, such as ceramics, metalwork, textiles, jewelry, and similar accessories of ordinary living-but the fact that these objects were used does not mean that they are not works of art.
 In fact, in some times and places, these so-called minor arts were the most prestigious artworks of all.
 Artists of every age have blurred the boundaries among these categories, but this is especially true today, when multimedia works abound.

 Beginning with the earliest Greco-Roman art critics, scholars have studied objects that their makers consciously manufactured as "art" and to which the artists assigned formal titles.
-But today's art historians also study a multitude of objects that their creators and owners almost certainly did not consider to be "works of art."
-Few ancient Romans, for example, would have regarded a coin bearing their emperor's portrait as anything but money.
+But today's art historians also study a multitude of objects that their creators and owners almost certainly did not consider to be "works of art"-for example, the African altar illustrated on the opening page of this introductory chapter (FIG. I-1).
+Likewise, few ancient Romans would have regarded a coin bearing their emperor's portrait as anything but money.
 Today, an art museum may exhibit that coin in a locked case in a climate-controlled room, and scholars may subject it to the same kind of art historical analysis as a portrait by an acclaimed Renaissance or modern sculptor or painter.